 - Range of motion limitations

-- MRI: An MRI is typically the most effective method to assess the severity and location articular cartilage damage.
+- MRI: An MRI is typically the most effective method to assess the severity and location of articular cartilage damage.

 - Anti-inflammatory medications